GlacioHack/xdem/doc/source/terrain.md

      - $z_{+-}$
 ```

-The default window size in 3x3 pixels for all attributes, except for fractal roughness for which it is too small, that instead defaults to 11x11 pixels.
+The default window size in 3x3 pixels for all attributes, except for fractal roughness that defaults to 11x11 pixels.

 (tpi)=
 ### Topographic position index